An introduction to brand storytelling

 “We are never shy of stories in Honda.
 There are lots of interesting stories and many fascinating ways customers use our products.
 It’s very easy to just do what others are doing… However, doing something different allows you to stand out in a very crowded marketplace.”

-2. Manchester City
+3. Manchester City

-Brand storytelling isn’t just for brick and mortar companies—it’s perfect for sports marketing, too.
+Brand storytelling isn’t just for brick-and-mortar companies — it’s perfect for sports marketing, too.

-The finished product — 1969 revisited — is a great example of how sporting organizations can use brand storytelling to keep their fans engaged.
+The finished product — 1969 revisited — is a great example of how sporting organisations can use brand storytelling to keep their fans engaged.
 Using digital features like scroll-based animations, Manchester City showcases everything from ticket stubs and match footage to quotes from some key players.

-3. Pathfinder
+4. Pathfinder

 Instead of writing about retirement savings and index funds for new customers (which can make for dry content), the brand flipped the script and focused on a topic of greater urgency in people's lives: global warming.

-Using parallax scrolling, graphs, and stories from real-life investors, Pathfinder positions the topic of saving for retirement as a moral one, asking their readers whether they've considered using their savings to fight climate change.
+Using parallax scrolling, graphs, and stories from real-life investors, Pathfinder positions the topic of saving for retirement as a moral one, asking readers whether they've considered using their savings to fight climate change.
 A mixture of expert opinions throughout gives the article authority, and a calculator at the bottom gives readers a rough idea of the extent to which their current investments are tied to elements that contribute to climate change.

 It's a great example of the power of storytelling to build brand awareness.